 About Theresa Preston

 MyHandleBar was founded and is owned by Colorado native, Theresa Preston.
-Theresa is a business owner, a serial entrepreneur and gives back to the Boulder, Colorado Springs and Ft.
-Collins communities with various fundraising and philanthropic activities.
+Theresa is a business owner, a serial entrepreneur and gives back to the Boulder and Fort Collins communities with various fundraising and philanthropic activities.

 Preston has a strong tie to the northern Colorado area.
 She graduated with a bachelor’s degree in Fashion Design and a minor in Merchandise from Colorado State University in 2001 and is a local business owner.